Notifications

 Special Purpose Vehicles are limited companies set up specifically for property investment.
 They give you the tax benefits of a company structure, plus they're cleaner for bringing in partners, securing finance, and scaling your portfolio.

 The catch?
 Setting up an SPV properly involves incorporation, getting the right mortgage products, and staying on top of company accounts and tax returns.
 It's not complicated, but it needs doing right.
-This is exactly what Sourced Enterprise handles for property investors – they take care of the SPV setup and ongoing accounting, so you get the tax benefits without the administrative headache.
+This is exactly what Sourced Enterprise handles for property investors –we take care of the SPV setup and ongoing accounting, so you get the tax benefits without the administrative headache.

 Use Losses Strategically